liferay/lexicon-site/src/pages/docs/resources/index.md

 ### Design libraries

 Creating your own interfaces using Lexicon is pretty easy using our Figma or Sketch libraries.
-Our libraries bring you our foundations and core components for you to build your interfaces.
+Our libraries provide you with our foundations and core components that you can use to build your interfaces.

 <div class="row">
     <div class="download-card">